Live 2025

 You're not lazy.
 You shipped three features this week.
 You just can't make yourself perform on a platform that feels like a high school popularity contest.

 LinWheel makes that fine.
-It's an MCP server: You install one npm package, point your agent at it, and the agent gets tools for turning raw ideas into LinkedIn-native content.
-It reshapes your idea through seven content angles, generates branded cover images, and schedules the result.
+It is an MCP server that turns the work you already did into LinkedIn-native content, without making you open LinkedIn.
+You install one npm package, point your agent at it, and the agent gets tools for reshaping a raw idea through seven content angles, generating branded cover images, and scheduling the result.
 All of it happens inside whatever environment you already use: Claude Code, Cursor, OpenClaw.

 Our Agents (Actually) Learn to Speak

-Voice profiles are the part that's actually novel.
-You create a named profile and the agent learns to match it.
-After a few runs through the loop, the drafts stop reading like they were written by three LLMs in a trench coat and more like a draft you'd actually pen.
+Voice profiles are the part that is actually novel.
+You create a named profile and the agent learns to match it from the drafts you approve and the ones you reject.
+After a few runs through the loop, the output stops reading like three LLMs in a trench coat and starts reading like a draft you would actually pen.

-Even after convergence, nothing publishes without you: post_approve has to succeed before post_schedule will run.
-A hallucinated LinkedIn post goes to your professional network with your name on it.
-You can't quietly roll that back.
-The human-in-the-loop isn't a toggle you can disable.
-It's structural.
+Even after it converges, nothing publishes without you. post_approve has to succeed before post_schedule will run.
+A hallucinated post goes to your professional network with your name on it, and you cannot quietly roll that back, so the human-in-the-loop is structural rather than a toggle you can switch off.

 Slides from Scratch

-Document posts on LinkedIn see significantly more engagement than text or image posts.
-That's why LinWheel handles generating cover images and carousel slides to match your content: your logo positioned and scaled to spec, your brand colors applied consistently.
+Document posts on LinkedIn see significantly more engagement than text or image posts, so LinWheel generates the cover images and carousel slides to match: your logo positioned and scaled to spec, your brand colors applied consistently.

-We don't use AI to generate images.
+None of it touches an image model.
 There are no external image API calls and no per-image costs.
-Cover images and carousel slides are rendered locally with Satori and resvg-wasm: branded gradient backgrounds with typographic overlays, deterministic output.
-Two images rendered a month apart for the same brand style look like they came from the same designer, because the rendering is deterministic.
+Cover images and carousel slides render locally with Satori and resvg-wasm: branded gradient backgrounds with typographic overlays.
+The output is deterministic, so two images rendered a month apart for the same brand style look like they came from the same designer.

 Architecture

 LinWheel speaks MCP over stdio.
-The agent decides how to traverse the tool pipeline.
-There's no enforced workflow.
+The agent decides how to traverse the tool pipeline; there is no enforced workflow.
 The only hard gate is post_approve before post_schedule.

-The learning layer is powered by qortex.
-Each user trains their own posterior distribution: approve or reject a draft, and the system updates its beliefs about which content angles work for your voice.
+The learning layer runs on qortex.
+Approve or reject a draft and the signal travels over REST to qortex, which updates a per-user posterior over which content angles work for that voice.
 Feedback never leaks between accounts.

 What Was Hard

 LinWheel itself was a fairly easy build.
-The hard part was turning a single-machine learning engine into infrastructure that multiple users could share.
+The hard part lived underneath it: turning a single-machine learning engine into something multiple users could share.

-That meant extracting qortex into a distributed backend with a proper API, Postgres-backed storage, and consumer isolation.
-The migration broke assumptions we'd baked in about single-process state at every layer.
+qortex started as a local library, a knowledge graph with Thompson Sampling baked in, running inside one process for one local agent.
+Sharing it across users meant extracting it into a distributed backend with a real API, Postgres-backed storage, and isolation between consumers.
+That migration broke assumptions about single-process state at nearly every layer.